mjl-p4/accelerated_io_tools/README.md

 Parameters are as follows:
  path=/path/to/file                 :: the location to save the file; required
-                                    :: if the operator enocunters a string parameter without '=', it assumes
-                                    :: that to be the path
- paths=/path1;/path2;..             :: multiple file paths for saving from different instances, separated by semicolon.
-                                    :: must be specified along with "instances" and have an equal number of terms.
-                                    :: either "path" or "paths" must be specified, but not both. instance=I                         :: the instance to save the file on.
-Default is 0. instances=I0;I1;..                 :: multiple instance ID's for saving from different instances, separated by semicolon.
-                                    :: must be specified along with "paths" and have an equal number of *unique* terms.
-                                    :: either "instance" or "instances" must be specified, but not both. format=F                           :: the format string, may be either 'tdv' (token-delimited values) or a
-                                    :: scidb-style binary format spec like '(jnt64, double null,...)' attributes_delimiter=A             :: the character to write between array attributes.
-Default is a tab. line_delimiter=L                   :: the character to write between array cells.
-Default is a newline. cells_per_chunk=C                  :: the number of array cells to place in a chunk before saving to disk.
+                                       if the operator enocunters a string parameter without '=', it assumes that to be the path paths=/path1;/path2;..             :: multiple file paths for saving from different instances, separated by semicolon. must be specified along with "instances" and have an equal number of terms. either "path" or "paths" must be specified, but not both. instance=I                         :: the instance to save the file on.
+Default is 0. instances=I0;I1;..                 :: multiple instance ID's for saving from different instances, separated by semicolon. must be specified along with "paths" and have an equal number of *unique* terms. either "instance" or "instances" must be specified, but not both. format=F                           :: the format string, may be either 'tdv' (token-delimited values) or a scidb-style binary format spec like '(int64, double null,...)' attributes_delimiter=A             :: the character to write between array attributes.
+Default is a tab. applies when fomat is set to 'tdv'. line_delimiter=L                   :: the character to write between array cells.
+Default is a newline. applies when format is set to 'tdv'. cells_per_chunk=C                  :: the number of array cells to place in a chunk before saving to disk.
-                                    :: Default is 1,000,000.
+                                       Default is 1,000,000.
 Returned array:
  The schema is always <val:string null> [chunk_no=0:*,1,0, source_instance_id=0:*,1,0]
  The returned array is always empty as the operator's objective is to export the data.